 - Surveillance or information from an informant that someone came from out-of-state

-How an Experienced Ritalin Defense Attorney Can Help
+How a Ritalin Defense Attorney Can Help

 Possession of Ritalin is punishable as either a felony or misdemeanor.
 As a misdemeanor, the punishment may be up to one year in county jail.
 As a felony, punishment may range from 16 months to three years in state prison.
 Charges of possession may be eligible for Deferred Entry of Judgment (DEJ) or a drug diversion program.
 However, charges of possession for sale (H&S 11378) are not eligible for DEJ or drug diversion.
 To ensure you receive fair consideration of your charges and justified resolution, contact a Ritalin defense attorney.